 Written examinations with a listening component are held at centres specially set up for this purpose.
-A candidate needing special examination arrangements may be required to sit the examination at a designated venue to allow for these arrangements.

-The last date for receipt by the Authority for withdrawal of enrolment from ATAR courses without a practical component for Year 12 students is Monday, 8 August 2022.
+The last date for receipt by the Authority for withdrawal of enrolment from ATAR courses without a practical component for Year 12 students is Monday, 5 August 2024.